 High School Youth gather on pre-determined Saturdays to attend The Grand Rapids Symphony.
-We begin the night at 6:30pm at Z’s pizza (168 Louis Campau Promenade NW, Grand Rapids, MI 49503), and then walk over to the DeVos Hall for the performance.
-You may pick-up students at the conclusion of the evening at DeVos at 10pm.
+We begin the night at 6:00pm at Z’s pizza (168 Louis Campau Promenade NW, Grand Rapids, MI 49503), and then walk over to the DeVos Hall for the performance.
+Students are picked up at the conclusion of the evening at DeVos at 10pm.

 Students should dress nicely, wear comfortable walking shoes, bring money to cover dinner and $5 for their symphony ticket.
+Students who drive themselves should also bring money for parking.
 Carpooling is often available!

-On Fridays throughout the school year high schoolers are invited to play ultimate frisbee on the John Ball Green from 3:30 – 4:30.
+*BACK IN SESSION* Fridays in good weather high schoolers are invited to play ultimate frisbee on the John Ball Green from 3:30 – 4:30pm.
 Students and staff alike are happy for this fun outlet at the end of the week.
-Competition is friendly and fierce, but no experience is necessary, as all are ready to teach the game.
+Competition is friendly and fierce, but no experience is necessary.

 Life Rosary at the Abortion Clinic

-Each Friday morning, high schoolers are invited to meet the Youth Ministry Director, Jenn Quiroz along with other SH faculty at 6am to pray a rosary outside the abortion clinic (320 Fulton).
-After our peaceful protest, we will carpool to Tim Hortons for a quick coffee before heading to the Academy for Mass.
+Each Friday morning, high schoolers are invited to meet the Youth Ministry Director, Jenn Quiroz, along with other SH faculty at 6am to pray a rosary outside the abortion clinic (320 Fulton).
+After our peaceful protest, we carpool to Tim Hortons for a quick coffee before heading to the Academy for Mass.
 The early hour is a sacrifice appropriate for a Friday, and this rosary is a great way for students to fight for life all year round.
-For other Right to Life activities in which Sacred Heart participates, visit Right to Life.